The Challenge: Overcome Barriers Facing Underrepresented Businesses Entering and Growing in the Clean Energy Sector

 Frequently Asked Questions

-New questions will be accepted on a rolling basis until March 31st 2026.
-Answers will be posted on the second Tuesday of each month.
+New questions will be accepted on a rolling basis until March 31, 2026.
+Answers will be posted on or about the second Tuesday of each month.
 Submit questions to CubsBusinessSupport@masscec.com.

-1. If our organization is not ready to implement a CUBS program, can we apply for a Planning Grant?
+3. If our organization is not ready to implement a CUBS program, can we apply for a planning or capacity grant?

 Additional Funding Opportunities